Last Updated on August 23, 2020

 To date, there has only been one clinical study conducted on the safety and efficacy of a synthetic THC analog, dronabinol.
 The study was a multicentre, double-blind, placebo-controlled investigation sponsored by Solvay Pharmaceuticals into the efficacy of dronabinol for migraines.
 Despite completing the study in 2015, the researchers have not yet published their results, suggesting that their findings were inconclusive or negative.

-The several studies that looked into the effect of THC, CBD, or both on migraines have looked at self-reported data instead of carefully designed trials.
+Several studies that looked into the effect of THC, CBD, or both on migraines have looked at self-reported data instead of carefully designed trials.
 A 2016 retrospective study by Rhyne et al. took data from two medical specialty clinics in Colorado and evaluated 121 adult patients with migraine headaches.
 The study found that migraine headache frequency decreased from 10.4 to 4.6 headaches per month, with the use of marijuana.
 Almost 40% of the patients reported positive effects of either having reduced instances of migraines or being able to stop migraine headaches from getting worse.
 12% of patients reported a negative effect, particularly sleepiness and difficulty controlling their dose and timing.
-The study does have several shortcomings, most notably issues with follow-up visits and patient issues with controlling their dosage.
+The study does have several shortcomings, most notable issues with follow-up visits and patient issues with controlling their dosage.
 Moreover, the researchers were not able to document the strains or dosages used by the patients, a fact that further highlights the need for larger-scale, formal clinical trials.

 There have also been two smaller trials that looked at the effect of cannabinoids on headache pain that included a control group.
 The first was a double-blind, active-controlled crossover trial on 30 patients with medication overuse headaches that had failed at least three detoxification attempts.
 The study divided patients into two groups, one that received 400 mg ibuprofen and the other that received 0.5 mg THC-analog, nabilone daily for eight weeks.
 After a one-week washout, the groups then swapped their treatments for another eight weeks.
 The results showed that the nabilone treatment was more effective in reducing pain intensity, level of medication dependency, and daily analgesic intake.
 It also improved the patients’ quality of life.
 However, the study did have several limitations, including the possibility that the group coming off of ibuprofen saw results from the cessation of the drug rather than from the nabilone itself.